Spinning extremal dyonic black holes in $\gamma=1$ Einstein-Maxwell-dilaton theory: Conclusions

 Our approach has been numerical.
 In particular, we have introduced a suitable metric parametrization and a numerical scheme, well suited for the numerical construction of eBHs.
 As for near horizon solutions, we have used both analytical and numerical methods, a closed form perturbative solution being reported.
 For both eBHs and near horizon solutions, the approach in this work can easily be adapted to other models.

 In supersymmetric theories, eBHs are often supersymmetric.
-The spinning solutions of the model (\ref{action}) with $\gamma=1$ cannot be consistently embedded in $D=4$, $\mathcal{N}=4$ supergravity, since rotation turns on an additional axionic term.
+The spinning solutions of the model (\ref{action}) with $\gamma=1$ cannot be consistently embedded in $D=4$, $\mathcal{N}=4$ supergravity, since rotation turns on an additional axionic term {(see \cite{Chow:2014cca} for rotating black holes in 4D supergravity and \cite{dosSantosCostaFilho:2025ibq} for rotating extremal black holes/attractors with axionic hair)}.
 At the same time, for the known generalizations of the extremal KN BH, the magnetic and electric charges are independent parameters.
 It would be interesting to see if the condition (\ref{condition}) can also be circumvented for extensions of the model (\ref{action}) with other matter fields ($e.g.$ an axion \cite{Shapere:1991ta,Cremonini:2024eog,Gibbons:1982ih}) or in the presence of a dilaton potential \cite{Anabalon:2013qua,Astefanesei:2019qsg}.